Sravankumar626/Ansible/README.md

 - Create AWS account and generate security credentials.

-- Create and Download private key from AWS account which would be used to access Instances.
+- Create  a key pair in AWS key pair section(you can find in ec2 instance Dashboard under that in Network & security) and Download  key pair once you created which would be used to access Instances.

 **Simple installation**